From London to Bath: 5 Best Ways to Get There

 The direct route and the frequency of return trains (they run late into the evening) also means you can easily spend most of the day here.
 While most railways offer discounts for off-peak travel, greater savings can often be experienced if you plan ahead or purchase a flexible BritRail Pass.

 A good choice for those on a budget, connections from London to Bath by bus are certainly the least expensive means of travel.
-One provider, National Express, frequently offers off-peak one-way trips for as little as £5 for those booking in advance online.
+One provider, National Express, frequently offers off-peak one-way trips for as little as £5 for those who book in advance online.

 However, as journey times can take upwards of three hours, depending upon the time of day, expect to spend a good portion of your day watching motorway traffic pass you by.
 Bus departures are also less frequent, meaning less choice.
 However, they do depart early from Victoria Coach Station and don't charge more for travel during the morning rush hour.